ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ### **assertFail(string message)**

 Fails the test.
-Useful when we want to fail a test while in execution based on a check for a condition.
+This is useful to fail a test based on a check for a condition while it is in execution.

 ***Example:***